CMU-11-791/Docker-Tutorial/README.md

 $> docker run -d -e HOST=$RABBIT_HOST --name printer -v /tmp:/var/log tutorial/printer
 ```

 The `-v /tmp:/var/log` parameter used when starting the tutorial/printer container mounts the `/tmp` directory on the machine running Docker as `/var/log` in the Docker container.
+Since the `printer` service writes its output to the /var/log directory this will cause the output to appear in the /tmp directory on the host machine.

 A Bash script is also provided that starts all of the containers.